pu-za/sei50-project4/README.md

 * Comments section
 Users can add the comment on the emojis page.
 <img src="./emoji.png" />

+## Challenges
+Every day was a challenge.
+I was encountered with many errors and bugs each day especially with relationships and CRUD functionalities.

+## Wins
+Fixing errors and bugs has always been the win for me.
+Also been able to complete my MVP on time with a fully functional application.

 ## Future development

 The next part of the development process is to add more features.
 Such as user functionalities: add emojis, likes / unlike emojis.
 Animate frontend elements and make it smoother.

+## Key Learnings
+Planning is the key when we are working in a solo project with a certain timeframe.
+Once we get the idea how to channelize it then things start getting easier to break and prioritize it.